PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ![](https://i.imgur.com/SstV7Wl.png)

-Consequently, we can use them when setting a range:
+Consequently, we can use them when setting a range.
+Replace the previous `console.log()` statement with the following:

 ```javascript
 var colorScale = d3.scaleOrdinal();
 colorScale.range(d3.schemeCategory10);
 ```

-We can generate an array of labels for the domain using JavaScript's native map function:
+We can generate an array of labels for the domain using JavaScript's native map function.
+Add the following to the bottom of `app.js`:

 ```javascript
 colorScale.domain(dataset.map(function(element){